acastrops/H1B-Site/README.md

-# DSR_Project1
+# H1-B Explorer
-Repository for the first project in the Data Storage and Retrieval class.
-Fall 2017.

-Deadline is October 31st (or 3 weeks, roughly).
+H1-B filing data is used to attempt to understand

+1. Which companies are hiring the most H1-B workers?

+2. Who pays the most for foreign talent?
+The lease?

+3. How do salaries for H1-B workers compare to average salaries in the area?

+4. What fields are most in demand now?
+How is that different from 5 or 10 years ago?

 ## Installation

+* Clone the repository with `git clone https://github.com/mackenziedg/H1B-Site.git`

+* Create a virtual Python environment with [`virtualenv`](https://virtualenv.pypa.io/en/stable/)

+* Activate the virtual environment and install the neccessary packages with `pip install -r requirements.txt`

- * Create a virtual Python environment with `virtualenv`.
-Run `python package_and_run.py` to package the app and start the server.
-This also sets the environment variables needed for `flask` to run, so as of right now this script needs to run every time to start up the server.
+* Run `python package_and_run.py` to package the app and start the server.
+This also sets the environment variables needed for `flask` to run, so as of right now this script needs to run every time to start up the server

-* Shared the `config.py` file on Google Drive, which goes in `<project root>/h1b/instance/`.
-There is another `config.py` in `/h1b/`.
+* A file `<package_root>/h1b/instances/config.py` is required to connect to the database

-## Data Source
+## Data Sources

 Data was pulled from